EFL Cup: Giant-killings

-Grimsby Town recorded a number of upsets over a nine year stretch, whilst playing in the third tier in 1996-97 they defeated Premier League side Sheffield Wednesday 4-3 on aggregate over both legs before dumping out fellow top flight side Leicester City 3-1 in the next round.
-In 2001–02 they beat current holders Liverpool at Anfield with a 2-1 win in extra time.
-Four years later they recorded another giant killing by defeating Tottenham Hotspur 1-0 at home, by this time Grimsby were playing in the fourth tier.
+Grimsby Town recorded a number of upsets over a nine-year stretch; whilst playing in the third tier in 1997–98 they defeated Premier League side Sheffield Wednesday 4–3 on aggregate over both legs before knocking out fellow Premier League side (and League Cup holders) Leicester City 3–1.
+In 2001–02, they beat current holders Liverpool at Anfield with a 2–1 win in extra time.
+Four years later, they recorded another giant killing by defeating Tottenham Hotspur 1–0 at home; by this time Grimsby were playing in the fourth tier.
+In the 2025–2026 season, Grimsby were also playing in the fourth tier (League Two) when they defeated Manchester United 12-11 in a penalty shootout, after a 2–2 draw at home.

 Manchester United have also been knocked out by Southend United and Coventry City in 2006–07 and 2007–08 respectively: in the match against Southend they fielded a strong side with 10 internationals, bucking a trend they had themselves started during the 1990s.
 In the 2014–15 season, Manchester United fielded five international players but lost 4–0 in the second round (in which they entered the tournament) against third-tier side MK Dons.

-In 2010 Liverpool were humbled again by Northampton Town, one of the lowest placed teams in League Two.
+In 2010, Liverpool were humbled again by Northampton Town, one of the lowest placed teams in League Two.
 In the 2012–13 competition, League Two (fourth tier) side Bradford City eliminated three Premier League sides from the competition, becoming the lowest-ranked team to do so since Rochdale in 1961–62.
 However, their luck finally ran out in the final, where they were beaten by Swansea City.
 In their centenary year, Swansea became the first team from outside England to win the League Cup on 24 February 2013, when they beat Bradford City 5–0 to win their first major English trophy.